Densities, submeasures and partitions of groups: Densities and submeasures on -spaces

 It is clear that

-which implies that $\mathsf i_1$ and $\mathsf s_1$ are the smallest and largest densities on $G$, respectively.
-The density $\mathsf s_1$ is subadditive while $\mathsf i_1$ is not (for a non-trival group $G$).
+which implies that $\mathsf i_1$ and $\mathsf s_1$ are the smallest and largest densities on $X$, respectively.
+The density $\mathsf s_1$ is subadditive while $\mathsf i_1$ is not (for a set $X$ containing more than one point).
 More complicated extremal densities will appear in Sections~\ref{s5}--\ref{s9}.

+Another important example of an extremal density is the {\em upper Banach density} defined on each $G$-space $X$.
+It is clear that the upper Banach density $d^*$ is subadditive and hence is a submeasure on $X$.